MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 ## Fork the Microsoft repos, and customize or extend the content

 If you want to customize or extend the Microsoft Help, you can fork our public repo for either the source repo in English (US) at [https://github.com/MicrosoftDocs/dynamics365smb-docs](https://github.com/MicrosoftDocs/dynamics365smb-docs), or one of the repos that contain translations.
-For more information, see [Extend, Customize, and Collaborate on the Help](../help/contributor-guide.md) and [Custom Help Toolkit](../help/custom-help-toolkit.md).
+For more information, see [Extend and Collaborate on the Help](../help/contributor-guide.md) and [Custom Help Toolkit](../help/custom-help-toolkit.md).

 [!INCLUDE [ua-toolkit-tip](../includes/ua-toolkit-tip.md)]